 As you now know, hypertension symptoms are next to non-existent.
 Therefore, it’s important that you get your blood pressure checked by your doctor.
 Typically, your doctor will check this at every appointment, but if you haven’t visited him/her in a year, it’s a good idea to book an appointment just for a check-up.

 Obesity is linked to hypertension in two ways.
 It directly increases your blood pressure, and it can also cause sleep aponia, which in turn results in secondary hypertension.
 So, exercise regularly to bring your weight under control.
-Even if your weight isn’t a concern, exercise often as it trains your heart to become stronger and pump blood more effortlessly over a period of time.
-As per a 2014 review, aerobic exercise, walking 10,000 steps a day, HIIT workouts and resistance training all help lower blood pressure.
+Even if your weight isn’t a concern, often exercise as it trains your heart to become stronger and pump blood more effortlessly over a period of time.
+As per a 2014 review, aerobic exercise, walking 10,000 steps a day, HIIT workouts, and resistance training all help lower blood pressure.

-A diet that is rich in salt hardens blood vessels, makes them narrower and over time results in high blood pressure.
-Therefore, it’s important that you monitor your salt intake and completely eliminate processed, packaged and canned foods that are notoriously high in salt.
+A diet that is rich in salt hardens blood vessels, makes them narrower, and over time results in high blood pressure.
+Therefore, it’s important that you monitor your salt intake and completely eliminate processed, packaged, and canned foods that are notoriously high in salt.

 If you’re a long-term smoker, know that the chemicals present in tobacco damage your blood vessels and constrict arteries.
 This results in high blood pressure.
 So, quit smoking and also focus on controlling stress, which is another contributing factor.
-Do what soothes you, be it listening to music, reading a book, exercising, meditating or practising an art form or sport.
+Do what soothes you, be it listening to music, reading a book, exercising, meditating or practicing an art form or sport.